The Janes: Reception

 On Rotten Tomatoes, the film has an approval rating of 100% based on 66 reviews and an average rating of 8.1/10.
 The site's critical consensus reads: "Frighteningly timely and powerfully persuasive, The Janes offers a unique opportunity to look back at a pivotal chapter in American history through the eyes of those who helped define it."
 Metacritic, which uses a weighted average, assigned a score of 81 out of 100 based on 18 critics, indicating "universal acclaim".

 Judy Berman of Time called the film "essential viewing for a post-Roe America".
 Sophie Gilbert of The Atlantic commented that "the lesson from The Janes is that, in the absence of justice and political power, there's enormous potential for collective action."
 Mark Kennedy of the Associated Press rated the film 3.5 stars out of 4, stating that "Lessin and Pildes do a masterful job of putting the Janes in historical context."
 Doreen St. Félix of The New Yorker stated that "the palette is sober, and the filmmaking itself is recalcitrant, in service always of its tremendous story."

+The film was on the shortlist for the 95th Academy Awards.
+It won an Emmy in the category of Best Documentary at the 44th News and Documentary Emmy Awards.